cs2dsb/rust-web-deploy-scripts/readme.md

 * postgres

     * `*.sql` - sql files used to create the postgres databases.
 Typically created by pg_dump with the -C option.
-The name of the file will be used to check if the database already exists so they must be named <database name>.sql.
+The name of the file will be used to check if the database already exists so they must be named `<database name>.sql`.

     * `roles.lst` - list of users/roles to create.
 These are created before attempting to execute the sql files.